Comparisons

 The import process follows a standard pattern.
 Upload your contract files, import metadata via CSV, then recreate key workflows in simplified form.
 Set up your most-used templates first and configure integrations.
 You don't need everything before going live.
 Start with the essentials and build from there.

-Is Ironclad really worth $30K+/year?
+Is Ironclad worth the investment?

 What do I lose switching from Ironclad?